Skip to main content

 Comparison of AI measurements from the Suomi NPP (left) and NOAA-21 (right) OMPS instruments.
 The NOAA-21 observations have a higher spatial resolution and provide a greater level of detail of the smoke plumes.
 Credit: Dr. Colin Seftor, NASA OMPS science team.

-OMPS near real-time AI data are produced by NASA's Land, Atmosphere Near real-time Capability for Earth observations (LANCE), which provides low-latency data to support users interested in monitoring a wide range of natural and human-created phenomena.
+OMPS near real-time (NRT) AI data are produced by NASA's Land, Atmosphere Near real-time Capability for Earth observation (LANCE), which provides low-latency data to support users interested in monitoring a wide range of natural and human-created phenomena.
+Learn more about how researchers such as Dr. David Peterson are using OMPS NRT data to study pyroCb events.

 Details